OneSheep/junipertree/README.md

 - Under `Site Settings`, click `Build and Deploy` > `Build hooks` > `Add build hook`
 - This will generate an API link with your build hook ID.
 You will need to add this to your Google Sheet, eg. https://api.netlify.com/build_hooks/<Your build hook ID>

-## DNS

-Nameservers

-- The nameservers for Netlify can be found under your Netlify team > Domains
-- These need adding to your registrar

-Your site can be run from a subdomain by creating a CNAME record from your subdomain to Netlify's default subdomain

 ## Set up a Google Sheet

 - [Make a copy of the sheet template](bit.ly/juniper-template)